 This business was originally part of OBF and was ring-fenced in 2016.
 It consists of pension products whereby contributions are invested on the policyholder's behalf by the Company.
-On retirement or transfer out on or after the original selected retirement date, or on death, a terminal bonus may be added to the policyholder's notional fund.
+On retirement or death, a terminal bonus may be added to the policyholder's notional fund.
 The terminal bonus rates allow for 10% of the terminal bonuses to be distributed to the Company.
+This fund is also closed to new business.